squerez/ckad-exercises/tips/editor-tips.md

 - https://vim-adventures.com/ as an interactive game to learn vim motions

 Now, what is important is to set some basic configurations to allow for speed.
-Enter 'vi ~/.vimrc' in the console and type the following:
+Enter `vi ~/.vimrc` in the console and type the following:

 ```
 set nu    # Sets line numbers